hfelippe/hfelippe.github.io/index.md

 <h3>Hi, I’m Helcio!</h3>

-I hold an M.S. in Physics from the Federal University of Rio Grande do Norte ([UFRN](https://ufrn.br/en)) where I worked with applications of statistical physics to the neuroscience of psychedelic-induced altered brain states.
-Prior to that, I researched the logical foundations of quantum mechanics at the Federal University of Santa Catarina ([UFSC](https://en.ufsc.br/)) from where I graduated with a B.S. in Physics.
+I hold an M.S. in Physics from the Federal University of Rio Grande do Norte ([UFRN](https://ufrn.br/en)), where I worked with applications of statistical physics to the neuroscience of psychedelic-induced altered brain states.
+Prior to that, I researched the logical foundations of quantum mechanics at the Federal University of Santa Catarina ([UFSC](https://en.ufsc.br/)), from where I graduated with a B.S. in Physics.

 My main interest is using well-established physical theories to uncover the mechanisms underlying complex systems’ behavior.
-I am particularly interested in developing computational and mathematical methods to model the scaling of markets, the self-organization of biosystems, and the emergence of cognition.
+I am particularly interested in developing computational and mathematical tools to model the scaling of markets, the self-organization of biosystems, and the emergence of cognition.

 <h3>Contact</h3>